The Dancing Marquess

 Lord Berners was in the audience at one of the Marquess’s “performances” in Munich, and he said that it “came between that of a lady with performing pigeons and a company of acrobats.
 The theatre was darkened.
 There was a roll on the drums and the curtain went up on Lord Anglesey, clad in a white silk tunic, a huge diamond tiara on his head, glittering with necklaces, brooches, bracelets, and rings.
 He stood there for a few minutes motionless, without any mannequin gestures of display.
 Then the curtain went down again … The German audience seemed a little disconcerted by the manifestation of British eccentricity.”

 The sale lasted 17 days, and among the items were 260 pairs of gray kidskin gloves, 200 gold scarf pins, 280 pairs of socks, and the world’s biggest private collection of walking sticks – over 200 of them, many covered in jewels.
-Paget owned 30 pairs of silk pyjamas that one newspaper described as “dreams of oriental splendor.”
+Paget owned 30 pairs of silk pyjamas that one newspaper described as “dreams of oriental splendour.”
 His 240 waistcoats “were found too loud even for stage work.
-Some of them were covered with spangles, with contrasts of color that were blinding.
+Some of them were covered with spangles, with contrasts of colour that were blinding.
 One of blue peacock with iridescent feathers.”
 Among Toppy’s 100 dressing gowns, many by Charvet, one was made of purple silk lined with grey squirrel and one of gold brocade.
 Some of the more notable of his 100 overcoats were two melton coats, one lined with mink and one lined with Persian lamb; a silver-grey moleskin coat with a raccoon collar, and a brown sable overcoat which included 20 tails and 10 heads.
 He had boots of leather, crocodile and suede, and 200 pairs of slippers.
 As one newspaper put it, he owned “a complete collection of everything that could be strapped, buckled or laced upon the foot of man.”

 In addition to this, the Marquess had an Astrakhan smoking jacket, a white suede evening suit which he wore with a black shirt and collar, and a “smoking suit of silver-grey silk with trousers of robin egg blue.
 On the white silk facings were embroidered sprays of forget-me-nots and wood violets.”